Gr1mmie/AtlasC2/README.md

 <img width="616" alt="image" src="https://user-images.githubusercontent.com/57014148/159148129-0d558363-a4e7-4cfe-a140-acf21c22548f.png">

-For a full list of features, swing by the wiki (add link here)
+For a full list of features, swing by the [wiki](https://github.com/Gr1mmie/AtlasC2/wiki)

 ## Compilation
 Open .sln and build all 3 components in Release mode, exit console windows and exe's should be generated in \bin\debug of each component.
 I gotta work on something better for this